combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 ```

 - Other attributes can be also accessed:
   - `runner`: You can access the runner itself.
-If you want to search templates passed to runner, you can use `FlowState.runner.search_template`.
+If you want to search templates passed to runner, you can use `State.runner.search_template`.
   - `model` and `parameter`: You can access the model itself.
 You can make your own call to the model if you want.
   - `session_history`: You can access the session history.
 You can review the history of the conversation.
   - `jump_to_id`: This is where you order the runner to jump to another template.
 Usually, this is manipulated via hooks.